 - Wordpress:

-- Custom Post Types and Taxonomies: WordPress uses custom post types and taxonomies to allow users to create various content types.
-While the default installation comes with standard options (posts and pages), you can create an array of content types (e.g., products, reviews, team members) with custom fields and taxonomies using third party plugins that sometimes require a subscription.
+- Custom Post Types and Taxonomies: The default installation comes with standard options (posts and pages), you can create an array of content types (e.g., products, reviews, team members) with custom fields and taxonomies using third party plugins that sometimes require a subscription.
 This system can get cumbersome when dealing with highly structured or relational data.

 - Plugins for Advanced Custom Fields (ACF): To handle custom field data, WordPress users often rely on plugins like Advanced Custom Fields.
 This popular plugin allows you to add and manage custom field data across your website, enabling more structured data management within your content types.
 However, utilizing this requires a degree of manual setup and maintenance, and performance can be an issue with extensive data.